mrazomej/phd/src/chapter_05/section_03_model.md

 ### Accounting for variability in the number of promoters

-As discussed in ref. [@Jones2014a] and further expanded in [@Peterson2015] an important source of cell-to-cell variability in gene expression in bacteria is the fact that, depending on the growth rate and the position relative to the chromosome replication origin, cells can have multiple copies of any given gene.
+As discussed in ref. [@Jones2014a] and further expanded in [@Peterson2015] an essential source of cell-to-cell variability in gene expression in bacteria because, depending on the growth rate and the position relative to the chromosome replication origin, cells can have multiple copies of any given gene.
-Genes closer to the replication origin have on average higher gene copy number compared to genes at the opposite end.
-For the locus in which our reporter construct is located (*galK*) and the doubling time of the mRNA FISH experiments we expect to have $\approx$ 1.66 copies of the gene [@Jones2014a; @Bremer1996].
+Genes closer to the replication origin have, on average, higher gene copy numbers compared to genes at the opposite end.
+For the locus in which our reporter construct is located (*galK*) and the doubling time of the mRNA FISH experiments, we expect to have $\approx$ 1.66 copies of the gene [@Jones2014a;
+@Bremer1996].
 This implies that the cells spend 2/3 of the cell cycle with two copies of the promoter and the rest with a single copy.

-To account for this variability in gene copy we extend the model assuming that when cells have two copies of the promoter the mRNA production rate is $2 r_m$ compared to the rate $r_m$ for a single promoter copy.
-The probability of observing a certain mRNA copy $m$ is therefore given by
+To account for this variability in gene copy, we extend the model assuming that when cells have two copies of the promoter, the mRNA production rate is $2 r_m$ compared to the rate $r_m$ for a single promoter copy.
+The probability of observing a particular mRNA copy $m$ is therefore given by
 $$
 P(m) = P(m \mid \text{one promoter}) \cdot P(\text{one promoter}) +
 P(m \mid \text{two promoters}) \cdot P(\text{two promoters}).